lavary/laravel-menu/README.md

 @endforeach
 ```

-Let's describe what we did above, In `custom-menus.blade.php` we put whatever html code we had according to our design, then we included `custom-menu-items.blade.php` and passed the menu items at *root level* to `custom-menu-items.blade.php`:
+Let's describe what we did above, In `custom-menus.blade.php` we put whatever HTML code we had according to our design, then we included `custom-menu-items.blade.php` and passed the menu items at *root level* to `custom-menu-items.blade.php`:

 ```php
 ...